cyrog/3d-scene-exploration/README.md

 # three.js 3D scene exploration

 This project demonstrates the creation of a dynamic 3D scene with interactive sky settings and animated objects using Three.js and Threlte.
-The animation is controlled by key events (specifically the "Up Arrow" key), allowing for smooth transitions and visual effects based on the user's input.
+The animation is controlled by the wheel event.

 ## Features
 - **3D Scene**: A rotating group of spheres with smooth animation.